 It is normal to feel anxious as well as excited about bringing your new baby home.
-UPMC Pinnacle’s caring staff will provide the information, support and resources you need to start your life together with confidence.
+UPMC’s caring staff in Central Pa. will provide the information, support and resources you need to start your life together with confidence.

 Most discharges take place between 10 a.m. and noon.
 Ask your support person to arrive by 9 a.m. to carry your belongings to the car before you leave.
 Your physician and your baby's physician will visit and officially discharge you and your baby.
 A nurse will review the discharge instructions for you and your baby and ask you to sign them before you are taken to the main entrance in a wheelchair.